-- Pour the creamy onion/poblano mixture into a large bowl and stir in the chicken or turkey, black pepper, cilantro, scallion, and ⅓ of the shredded white cheddar.
+- Pour the creamy onion/poblano mixture into a large bowl and stir in the turkey, black pepper, cilantro, scallion, and ⅓ of the shredded white cheddar.

-- Place about 3 tablespoons of the filling onto the center of a slice of deli turkey or chicken and roll it up.
+- Place about 3 tablespoons of the filling length-wise onto a slice of turkey breast and roll it up.
 Place it seam-side-down into the prepared casserole dish and repeat this process until you run out of filling or sliced turkey (you should have enough to fill up the 2 casserole dishes).